DanielNuOrt/DanielNuOrt/README.md

 - 👋 Hi, I’m Daniel Nuñez Ortiz
 - 👀 I’m interested in
-- 🌱 I’m always expanding my knowledge around Data Analysis and visualization
+- 🌱 I’m constantly expanding my knowledge around Data Analysis and visualization
 - 💞️ I’m looking to collaborate on meaningful Data Analysis projects with excellent people, where we will find ourselves a good win/win situation.
-You get my best on your project and I will increase my portfolio repertoir
+You get my best on your project, and I will increase my portfolio repertoire
 - 📫 How to reach me ...

-# Hello, I'm XXXX!
+# Hello,👋 I'm Daniel Nuñez Ortiz!

 [Include a profile picture of yourself if you'd like.]

 I recently graduated as a Data Analyst Specialist, and this is my GitHub page where I showcase my projects and skills.
 I have worked on several data analysis projects using various tools and technologies.
 Below you'll find a brief overview of each project:

-## 1. Excel Data Analysis Project
+## 1. GameCo; Excel Data Analysis Project

-[Provide a short description of the project.
-Mention the dataset used (if applicable) and the main objectives of the analysis.
-You can also mention any key insights or findings.]
+Analyze video game sales data to help define marketing strategy.
+[Video games Historical data set](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fimages.careerfoundry.com%2Fpublic%2Fcourses%2Fintro-to-data%2FE1%2Fvgsales.xlsx&wdOrigin=BROWSELINK) provided by [VGChartz](http://vgchartz.com/methodology.php]

+### Objective

+Perform a descriptive analysis of a video game data set to foster a better understanding of how GameCo’s new games might fare in the market.

 [Optionally, include a screenshot or link to the project.]